Spain's Digital Nomad Visa (International Teleworker Visa) - A Complete Guide

 What are the Tax rules for Digital Nomads in Spain?

-Holders of Spain's Digital Nomad Visa (DNV) can benefit from the Special Expat Regime, commonly known as the "Beckham Law."
-Under this regime, a flat tax rate of 24% applies on income up to €600,000 and is applicable for up to six years.
+Holders of Spain's Digital Nomad Visa (DNV) can benefit from the Special Expat Regime, commonly known as the "Beckham Law.".
+Tax benefit: Eligible for Spain’s Beckham Law – 24% flat rate up to €600 000/year for 6 years.

 Digital Nomad Visa (DNV) to Permanent Residency